kataras/iris/plugin/typescript/README.md

 	Dir    ->		   where to search for typescript files/project.
 Default "./" Ignore ->        comma separated ignore typescript files/project from these directories (/node_modules/ are always ignored).
 Default ""
     Tsconfig -> 		&typescript.Tsconfig{}, here you can set all compilerOptions if no tsconfig.json exists inside the 'Dir' Editor ->			typescript.Editor(), if setted then alm-tools browser-based typescript IDE will be available.
-Default is nil - NOT READY YET
+Default is nil.
 	*/

 	ts := typescript.Options {